5-day Bordeaux and Cognac Trip

 Day 2 – Saint-Émilion

-Check out of your hotel and full day Saint-Émilion wine tour in a small group.
+Check out of your hotel and begin day two of your adventure in Bordeaux!

-If there is time, stop at La Grande Cave (6 Place du Clocher) – a great little wine shop in the center of town that we love.
+If there is time with either option, stop at a La Grande Cave de Saint-Émilion (6 Place du Clocher) – a great little wine shop in the center of town that we love.

 On to Cognac!